-A rich source of Vitamin E – one cup of hazelnuts offers about 86 percent of the daily vitamin E requirement.
-It is also an excellent source of Vitamin C and Vitamin A. The antioxidant properties of these vitamins can help prevent the onset of premature ageing.
+Hazelnuts are high in healthy polyunsaturated and monounsaturated fats and low in unhealthier unsaturated fats.
+They are a rich source of vitamin E – one cup of hazelnuts offers about 86 per cent of the daily vitamin E requirement.
+They are also an excellent source of vitamins A and C. The antioxidant properties of these vitamins can help to prevent the onset of premature ageing.

-Hazelnut oil is a mild astringent that can help tighten pores and regulate the excretion of oils by the skin’s glands.
+Hazelnut oil is a mild astringent that can help to tighten pores and regulate the excretion of oils by the skin’s glands.

 Green avocado oil has a similar fatty profile to olive oil, so it’s high in monosaturated fats.
-When eaten in moderation, and replacing saturated and trans fats, it can have a beneficial effect on blood pressure.
+When eaten in moderation, replacing saturated and trans fats, it can have a beneficial effect on blood pressure.

 Coconut oil, like other plant-based oils, doesn’t contain cholesterol.
-More than 85 percent of the fats in coconut oil are medium-chain triglycerides.
+More than 85 per cent of the fats in coconut oil are medium-chain triglycerides.

 With anti-inflammatory benefits, digestive aids, essential antioxidants and cholesterol-lowering properties, it’s obvious that using the right oil, in the right way, can have a major impact on living a longer, healthier life.

 I usually find the best oils and the widest variety at SpiceBox Organics.
 I trust their quality and am never disappointed that they’re out of stock.
-Pop in their shops on Caine Road or in Kennedy Town any time, and don’t forget to chill out while you are there with a healthy smoothie or a cup of turmeric tea.
+Pop into their shops on Caine Road in Mid-Levels or in Kennedy Town at any time, and don’t forget to chill out while you’re there with a healthy smoothie or a cup of turmeric tea.